-The CPU Usage Limit controls the percentage of CPU resources allocated to Pro Tools host processing tasks.
+The CPU Usage Limit controls the percentage of CPU resources allocated to Pro Tools host processing tasks such as RTAS plug-in performance and screen redraws.

 - ◆ Lower CPU Usage Limit settings limit the effect of Pro Tools processing on other CPU-intensive tasks, such as screen redraws, and are useful when you are experiencing slow system response, or when running other applications at the same time as Pro Tools. - ◆ Higher CPU Usage Limit settings allocate more processing power to Pro Tools, and are useful for playing back large sessions or using more real-time plug-ins.